djg6565/basketball-shot-analysis/README.md

 This is a demo version that is intended to showcase the core abilities of iCAMP.
 However, more is to come in the full release, which is scheduled for August 2025.

+This project was developed on a Python 3.9 environment, for which the instructions to replicate it are below.
+Using another version of Python or a different environment may or may not cause problems when running the code.

 ## Installation

 Download this repository as a .zip file.
 If not already installed, please install Conda (either Miniconda or Anaconda) here: https://www.anaconda.com/download/.
 Follow the instructions on that website/on the installer.